msabramo/Doula/doula/templates/docs/index.markdown

 <img class="right" src="/images/docs/doula_services.png" title="Doula Services" />

-Since Survey Monkey is a service oriented architecture the entire website is composed of over 20 individual python services.
-Each of these services is hosted in the [devmonkeys](http://code.corp.surveymonkey.com/organizations/devmonkeys) Github organization.
+Since Survey Monkey is a service oriented architecture (SOA) the entire website is composed of over 20 individual python services.
+Each of these services is hosted in the [devmonkeys](http://code.corp.surveymonkey.com/organizations/devmonkeys) GitHub organization.

 The devmonkeys organization has over 50 repositories being actively developed by Survey Monkey engineering.
-Each service is composed of python packages and runs in it's own virtual environment on a site.

 <div class="group"></div>

 #### Service Details and Admin Actions

 There are two major actions for each service.
-The first, Server Details, provides information about the status of the server.
-Here you'll see which files have been changed, what packages exist for this service and the Git tagging information for this [service environment](#gloss).
-The second action, Admin Actions, allows you to view the packages' Git commit history, build new packages and release a service to a testing environment.
+The first action, Admin Actions, allows you to view the packages' Git commit history, build new packages and release a service to a testing environment.
+The second action, Edit Label, allows anyone to add a label to an existing service letting everyone know the current state of the service.

 <img class="center" src="/images/docs/doula_service_actions.png" title="Service Action" />